Financial-Times/ft-origami/docs/component-spec/modules.md

 If the module requires any dependencies which are aimed solely at browsers (e.g. `o-dom`), and consequently are unlikely to define a package.json, the module *must* contain an `index.js` file which requires only those features and dependencies needed in non-browser environments, and set the `main` property of `package.json` to `["index.js"]`.

 The module *must not* be added to the NPM registry and the module's documentation *should* advise developers to install by using a tagged tarball (links to which are available from the module's GitHub repo's 'releases' tab).

+### Releasing

+To ensure issuing a new release doesn't affect current users of a module, as they're generally installed based on a semver range, we have a set of requirements for non major releases:

+* Make sure deprecated features still work
+* Deprecated code must go into a private deprecated file, or, if there’s an abundance of deprecated code, to a directory called `deprecated`.
+This way, it will be much easier to work with the new code while maintaining legacy code.
+It will also be easier to delete when making a major release
+* Deprecated functions and mixins should log a warning stating that they are now deprecated and offering an alternative when there is one.
+This warning *may* also be added to the readme
+* When updating a dependency to the latest minor release, make a minor release
+* When updating a dependency to the latest major release, in your bower.json, make sure the semver range includes the previous major release (_e.g. `>=1.2.3 <3`_).
+If not, a major release is necessary
+* Make sure private Sass functions and mixins are prefixed with an underscore.
+If not, even if they weren’t intended for public use, they will need to follow the same deprecation process as public functions and mixins
+* All JavaScript components *must* have tests and they *must* pass
+* Run `obt verify` and `obt test` and make sure there are no errors
+* Run `obt demo --runServer --updateorigami` to regenerate the demos and check they work as they should
+* If releasing a module that contains generated content (fonts for example), make sure the new files are in the git repository (git ls-files) at the release commit
+* Don’t make a major release until all or most dependants have removed deprecated features

 ## Module dependencies